zzzteph/appsec-vm/Tools/uservm/README.md

 # User VM

-How-to create a custom environment and providing access to it via noVNC.
-The minimum hard drive requirement is 7 gigabytes.
+How-to create a custom user environment and providing access to it via noVNC using Debian 10.
+The minimum hard drive requirement is 7 DB.

 ## 1. Install core packages